 7.6 Serious child safeguarding incidents

 Sometimes a child suffers a serious injury or death as a result of child abuse or neglect.
 Understanding not only what happened but also why things happened as they did can help to improve our response in the future.
-Understanding the impact that the actions of different organisations and agencies had on the child’s life, and on the lives of his or her family, and whether or not different approaches or actions may have resulted in a different outcome, is essential to improve our collective knowledge.
-(Working Together 2018)
+Understanding the impact that the actions of different organisations and agencies had on the child’s life, and on the lives of his or her family, and whether or not different approaches or actions may have resulted in a different outcome, is essential to improve our collective knowledge (Working Together to Safeguard Children).

 Reviews of serious child safeguarding cases, at both local and national level, can identify improvements to be made to safeguard and promote the welfare of children.

-Working Together 2018 introduced new statutory guidance on how lessons from serious child safeguarding incidents are learned.
+Working Together to Safeguard Children includes guidance on how lessons from serious child safeguarding incidents are learned.
 At a local level, the responsibility lies with the local safeguarding partners.
 At a national level, the responsibility lies with the Child Safeguarding Practice Review Panel.

 Serious child safeguarding incidents are those in which: